More than 52% of women in the workplace would rather ask their boss for a salary increase than admit they are on their period

 I remember seeing photos and reading about Kiran Gandhi running the London marathon in 2015 while she bled freely.
-Earlier this year in the US, Steph Gongora posted a video during her period when her flow was strong and she experienced a leak while filming a yoga practice.
+Earlier in 2017 in the U.S., Steph Gongora posted a video during her period when her flow was strong and she experienced a leak while filming a yoga practice.
 I applauded their courage to de-stigmatise menstruation.
 And there are many ways that ‘menstruators’ are shamed.

 READ MORE: Poll – women will abuse menstrual sick leave

 In South Africa Zizipho Ntobongwana (a young entrepreneur who has launched a new organic sanitaryware range) talks about menstruators because not only women get their periods – so do people who identify as non-binary and trans men and it’s important to be more inclusive.